cite-architecture/CitableText.jl/docs/src/index.md

 This Julia module defines the `CtsUrn`, a URN notation for canonically citing texts.

 A `CtsUrn` can be instantiated from a string value.
-The `show` function returns this value.
+The generic `show` function displays this value to an `IOStream`.

 ```jldoctest urn
 using CitableText